xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 Oh, yes, we'll do [TDD].
 Passing this test is today's goal.
 We'll use **Child Test** strategy described in
-[Test-Driven Development by Example][TDD by Example] book page 111 to reach the goal.
-(I'm traditional. :)
+[Test-Driven Development by Example][TDD by Example] book to reach the goal.

 The search algorithm and problem interface
 ------------------------------------------